flow php

 use function Flow\Bridge\OpenAPI\Specification\DSL\schema_to_openapi_specification;

-// Define your data schema
+// Define your data schema with rich OpenAPI metadata

 $productSchema = schema(

-int_schema('id', false),
+int_schema('id', false,

-str_schema('name', false),
+str_schema('name', false,

-str_schema('description', true),
+str_schema('description', true,

 structure_schema('category', type_structure([